laurahanu/Improved-Wasserstein-GAN-application-on-MRI-images/README.md

-# Improved Wasserstein GAN application on MRI dataset
+# Improved Wasserstein GAN (WGAN-GP) application on MRI dataset

 Application of a deep generative model on MRI images of knees.
 The MRI database used was provided by Imperial College London, however similar databases can be found on the OAI website (http://www.oai.ucsf.edu/), an observational study dedicated to monitor the natural evolution of osteoarthritis.